Sample Collection and Transport Guidelines

 BCCDC PHL

-To expedite STAT testing (generally results available in less than 4 hours; some tests take longer), the following guidelines must be followed:
+To expedite STAT testing, the following guidelines must be followed:

-• Some cases require consultation with the Program Head/Medical Microbiologist who lead their Program before samples will be tested.
+• Some cases require consultation with the Program Head/Medical Microbiologist before testing can be approved

 2. Other information required includes: